 (c) In the event of lay off, sessional lecturers shall be subject to Article 16 of this Agreement and, in accordance with clause 16:02 shall be laid off after probationary members but before members with tenure or permanence.

 (d) It is understood that a member qualifying as a sessional lecturer under this clause will be reappointed from year to year as a sessional lecturer until the member has retired, quit, been dismissed for just cause or been laid off in accordance with the terms of this Agreement.

-(e) Upon the effective date of this agreement under Letter II, and notwithstanding any provision in this agreement, no new or additional sessional lecturers shall be appointed under this article and the classification of 'sessional lecturer' shall cease following the resignation, retirement or termination f the last sessional lecturer member as defined in this Article.
+(e) Upon the effective date of this agreement under Letter II, and notwithstanding any provision in this agreement, no new or additional sessional lecturers shall be appointed under this article and the classification of ‘sessional lecturer’ shall cease following the resignation, retirement or termination of the last sessional lecturer member as defined in this Article.

 Letter of Appointment